Benjamin Chavis: Early life

 Benjamin Franklin Chavis Jr. was born and grew up in Oxford, North Carolina.
 In 1960 at the age of twelve, Chavis became the first African American to be issued a library card at the segregated public library.
 He graduated from Mary Potter High School in 1965 and entered St. Augustine College in Raleigh as a freshman.
 He earned a Bachelor of Arts in Chemistry from the University of North Carolina at Charlotte (1969).

 Chavis worked in the civil rights movement, leading a march in 1970 to the state capital in protest after three white men were acquitted of killing Henry D. Marrow in Oxford.
 He was a leader of the Wilmington Ten, who all were convicted of arson during a civil rights protest in the city for school desegregation.
 The oldest at 24, he was sentenced to 34 years in prison and served two years.
 The convictions and sentences were appealed.
 In 1980 the federal appeals court overturned the convictions, citing "prosecutorial misconduct." and ordering a new trial.
 The state of North Carolina decided against a trial.
-North Carolina Governor Beverly Perdue issued “Pardons of innocence” to each member of the Wilmington 10 on December 31, 2012.
+North Carolina Governor Beverly Perdue issued "Pardons of innocence" to each member of the Wilmington 10 on December 31, 2012.

-Chavis received his Master of Divinity (magna cum laude) from Duke University (1980) and a Doctor of Ministry from Howard University (1981).
+Chavis received his Master of Divinity (magna cum laude) from Duke University (1980) and a Doctor of Ministry (D.Min.) from Howard University (1981).
 Chavis was admitted into the PhD program in Systematic Theology as a graduate student at Union Theological Seminary of Columbia University and completed all of the academic course requirements in 1984.

 Career

 Civil rights and political activities

-In 1963, while a high school student, Chavis became a statewide youth coordinator in North Carolina for the Reverend Dr. Martin Luther King Jr. and the Southern Christian Leadership Conference (SCLC).
+In 1963, while a high school student, Chavis became a statewide youth coordinator in North Carolina for Martin Luther King Jr. and the Southern Christian Leadership Conference (SCLC).
 He also joined CORE, SNCC and AFSCME.

 In 1968, Chavis also worked for the presidential campaign of Robert F. Kennedy.
-After his graduation from UNCC in 1969, Chavis returned to Oxford and taught at the Mary Potter High School, still segregated for African-American students although federal courts had ordered the state to desegregate.
-In 1970 following the killing of 23-year-old Henry Marrow and the acquittal by an all-white jury of the three men indicted on charges, Chavis organized a protest march from Oxford to North Carolina's State Capitol Building in Raleigh.
-Following the Oxford to Raleigh march, Chavis organized a black boycott of white businesses in Oxford that lasted for 18 months until the town agreed to integrate its public facilities, including schools.
+After his graduation from UNCC in 1969, Chavis returned to Oxford and taught at the Mary Potter High School, which were still segregated for African-American students although federal courts had ordered the state to desegregate.
+In 1970, after the killing of 23-year-old Henry Marrow and the acquittal by an all-white jury of the three men indicted on charges, Chavis organized a protest march from Oxford to North Carolina's State Capitol Building, in Raleigh.
+After the Oxford-to-Raleigh march, Chavis organized a black boycott of white businesses in Oxford that lasted for 18 months until the town agreed to integrate its public facilities, including schools.

 Chavis was appointed Field Officer in the United Church of Christ Commission for Racial Justice in 1968.

-Chavis was ordained in the United Church of Christ in 1980 and in 1985 he was named the Executive Director and CEO of the UCC-CRJ.
+Chavis was ordained in the United Church of Christ in 1980 and in 1985 was named the executive director and CEO of the UCC-CRJ.